Our Safeguarding Team

 All visitors and contractors must sign in at Reception and be issued with a badge which must be worn prominently so that staff and students can see you are a visitor.
 Depending on the circumstances you may also be asked to show identification and your DBS certificate.

-If you are a regular visitor to the school you will need to sign in on each occasion.
-When you leave the site please ensure that you sign out and return your badge.
+If you are a regular visitor you will need to sign in on arrival on each occasion.
+When you leave the site please ensure that you sign out.

 Visitors are prohibited from taking photographs whilst on the school site.